 The Hurley doesn’t look like it would be very durable: it’s an oblong, stick-shaped chew toy that a dog can chew much like a bone.
 However, unlike a bone, a Hurley won’t break apart and possibly injure the dog.
-They’re tough enough to withstand some heavy-duty chewing, and flexible enough to keep your canine’s attention for weeks to come.
+They’re tough enough to withstand some heavy-duty chewing and flexible enough to keep your canine’s attention for weeks to come.

 2. Tuffy Brand Toys

-The Tuffy line of dog toys don't look like they would survive for long when given to an experienced chewer.
+The Tuffy dog toys don't look like they would survive for long when given to an experienced chewer.
 They are bright and colorful, often shaped like animals or dinosaurs.
 And more importantly, they’re soft toys made of fabric.
 If you have a dog that likes to chew, chances are that you would immediately disregard the Tuffy line of toys just for that reason.
 But that would be a mistake.

 The Tuffy toys are tough for a reason: they are constructed with durability in mind.
-The materials used to make the toys are tough, and the each toy has anywhere from 3 to 7 rows of stitching on each section of the toy.
+The materials used to make the toys are tough, and each toy has anywhere from three to seven rows of stitching on each section of the toy.
 Even more impressive, the fabrics used are luggage-grade, meaning that they can take some abuse before tearing, and each toy can have up to four layers of this material, with protective webbing.

-If this doesn’t convince you, consider this: my dog (a 50 pound pit bull rescue) has three Tuffy products.
+If this doesn’t convince you, consider this: my dog (a 50-pound pit bull rescue) has three Tuffy products.
 While he does eventually manage to open up each toy and remove the stuffing, he has yet to lose interest in the toys.
 Even when the toy is an empty skin, he still brings them out to show to visitors and to play with.
 Of all my dog’s toys, these are the ones he likes the best.

-Ropes seem like a no-brainer for most people with heavy-chewers.
+Ropes seem like a no-brainer for most people with heavy chewers.
 Yet in recent years, the humble dog rope has lost a lot of its appeal, and that is a shame.
 These toys, while simple, are more than capable of taking a ton of daily doggy attention.
 I have heard of people getting pieces of sea-toughened rope from boats and ships, but if you take the time to pick a good rope, the store-bought kind work great as well.

-In my experience the most durable ropes for heavy chewers are those that have a large knotted center, with the remaining rope emerging from each side.
+In my experience, the most durable ropes for heavy chewers are those that have a large knotted center, with the remaining rope emerging from each side.
 The least durable, and the ones that require the most cleanup, are those that have a ball—usually a tennis ball—with the rope pushed through the middle.

 Regardless of what rope you end up choosing, your dog will definitely enjoy chewing your choice.
 Some people (and dogs) enjoy playing tug-of-war with ropes, some (like my dog) just want you to hold onto the rope while they chew it.